oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/security.md

 - **Access Controls**: Limited access to personal information
 - **Regular Audits**: Security practices are regularly reviewed
 - **Secure Development**: Following secure coding practices

+### Beta Build Security Features
+Beta versions include security measures _not_ present in stable versions:
+- **Reproducible Builds**: Deterministic compilation ensures identical source code produces identical binaries, enabling independent verification
+- **File Integrity Verification**: SHA-256 hashes detect unauthorized modifications after signing
+- **Digital Signatures**: Ed25519 signatures embedded in manifests prove authenticity from the official developer
+- **Embedded Public Keys**: Public keys embedded in plugin code enable offline signature verification
+- **Extended Manifest Format**: Includes build timestamps, file hashes, and signature data for security verification
+- **Multi-Stage Verification**: Build pipeline verifies signatures and integrity at multiple points

+**Why These Features Are Necessary**: Beta builds are distributed outside Obsidian's official plugin store, which provides automatic security review.
+These measures enable users to independently verify that beta builds are authentic and unmodified.

+**Security Warnings for Modified Files**: If you modify the plugin's code or CSS files, a security warning will appear in the Settings tab.
+This warning system alerts you to potential security risks associated with unauthorized modifications:
+- **For CSS modifications**: Use Obsidian's [CSS snippets](https://help.obsidian.md/snippets) feature instead (Settings → Appearance → CSS snippets), which is safer and won't trigger security warnings.
+- **For code modifications**: Direct code modifications are strongly discouraged.
+Please report issues or feature requests through our [GitHub repository](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).
+If you proceed with modifications despite warnings, you can disable the security alert through the [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin settings, but this may expose your installation to security risks, and you assume responsibility for any potential consequences.

 ### Data Retention
 - **Active Subscriptions**: Data retained while subscription is active